• Skip to primary navigation

 Vegan broccoli salad no mayo

 Vegan broccoli salad is super creamy, crunchy, and delicious!
-It's loaded with crisp broccoli florets, sweet grapes, red onions, crunchy pumpkin seeds, and tangy dried cherries that are tossed in cashew cream sauce.
+It's loaded with crisp broccoli florets, sweet grapes, red onions, crunchy pumpkin seeds, and tangy dried cherries in a cashew cream sauce.
 Complete your summer cookouts or party with this easy to make gluten-free and vegan side dish!

 5 from 5 votes